DXAP

 DXAP (103.9 FM) was a radio station owned and operated by Image Broadcasting Corporation, a company owned by Norbert B. Pagaspas.
-The station's studio and transmitter were located along J. C. Aquino Ave., Butuan.

 It first went on air as Radyo Trumpeta 103.9 in 2011.
+During its existence, it was located along J. C. Aquino Ave. in Butuan.
 It went off air in 2023 after being closed by City Government of Butuan due to the expired franchise of the owner's frequency.
-In October 2024, it transferred its operations to Cagayan de Oro via 96.3 owned by Soundstream Broadcasting Corporation.
+In October 2024, it was relaunched in Cagayan de Oro via 96.3 FM owned by Soundstream Broadcasting Corporation.
+It currently broadcasts on 95.7 FM owned by FBS Radio Network.